-- Obtain approvals, permits
+Obtain approvals, permits

-- Contractor mobilization
+Contractor mobilization

+May-June 2025

+June 2025

-- Construction of elevated storage facility
+Construction of elevated storage facility June 2025 to May 2026

-- Commission of elevated storage facility
+Commission of elevated storage facility May 2026

 9.3 Impact Mitigation

 Based upon a review of the current environmental setting, there were no impacts associated wit the implementation of the preferred alternative that could not be mitigated.
 Therefore, the implementation of the proposed preferred alternative is appropriate for the identified problem and is not expected to result in any significant impacts to the natural, social, economic, cultural or technical environment.
 The merits of this option were also seen to substantially outweigh those identified for the other alternative solution considered in this process.